Determinantal computation of minimal local GADs: Minimal local GAD

 \subsection{Rank minimization}

 In this section, we discuss a computational realization of Line \ref{algo-hard} in \Cref{algo:localgad}.
 As observed in \Cref{rmk:difficultPart}, computing all $r \times r$ minors of $\mathcal{I}_{F,\ell}(\gamma)$ is infeasible even in moderately sized cases.
-We will focus on forms that admit a \emph{finite} number of minimal supports, which are special elements of $\S_d$ by \Cref{prop:genericrank}.
-To do so, we collect minors from $\mathcal{I}_{F,\ell}(\gamma)$ until they define a zero-dimensional variety in the parameter space $\k[\gamma]$.
+We will address forms that admit a \emph{finite} number of minimal supports.
+To this extent, we collect minors from $\mathcal{I}_{F,\ell}(\gamma)$ until they define a zero-dimensional variety in the parameter space $\k[\gamma]$.
 The efficiency of such an approach heavily depends on how these minors are chosen in practice.
-We tested the following three methods: \begin{enumerate}[leftmargin=0.7cm] \item[(A)] Extracting random minors, obtained from a uniform choice of rows and columns. \item[(B)] Uniformly sampling pairs of rows and columns $(\a,\b)$ such that $|\a+\b|=\deg(f_{\ell})$. \item[(C)] Selecting random chains of consecutive contractions from a leading monomial $x^{\b}$ of $f_{\ell}$: starting from $(\a_0,\b_0)=(1,\b)$, define inductively
+We tested the following three methods: \begin{enumerate}[leftmargin=0.7cm] \item[(A)] Extracting random minors, obtained from a uniform choice of rows and columns. \item[(B)] Uniformly sampling pairs of rows and columns $(y^\a,y^\b)$ such that $|\a+\b|=\deg(f_{\ell})$. \item[(C)] Selecting random chains of consecutive contractions from a leading monomial $x^{\b}$ of $f_{\ell}$: starting from $(\a_0,\b_0)=(1,\b)$, define inductively